The Braindead Megaphone

 About this listen

-The breakout book from "the funniest writer in America" - not to mention an official "Genius" - his first nonfiction collection ever.
+The breakout book from "the funniest writer in America"--not to mention an official "Genius"--his first nonfiction collection ever.

 George Saunders's first foray into nonfiction is comprised of essays on literature, travel, and politics.
 At the core of this unique collection are Saunders's travel essays based on his trips to seek out the mysteries of the "Buddha Boy" of Nepal; to attempt to indulge in the extravagant pleasures of Dubai; and to join the exploits of the minutemen at the Mexican border.
-Saunders expertly navigates the works of Mark Twain, Kurt Vonnegut, and Esther Forbes, and leads the listener across the rocky political landscape of modern America.
+Saunders expertly navigates the works of Mark Twain, Kurt Vonnegut, and Esther Forbes, and leads the reader across the rocky political landscape of modern America.
 Emblazoned with his trademark wit and singular vision, Saunders's endeavor into the art of the essay is testament to his exceptional range and ability as a writer and thinker.

 "Some novelists seem to make great reporters.
 Two of the best journalists of the last 50 years are Norman Mailer and David Foster Wallace; their literary nonfiction is jaw-droppingly good, the equal of their fiction.
 Maybe it's time to add noted short-story writer George Saunders to this short list...
 Is Saunders' book on target?
 Hoo boy.
-[Grade:] A" (Entertainment Weekly)
+[Grade:] A"—Entertainment Weekly

-"Saunders's bitingly clever and compassionate essays are a Mark Twain-syle shot in the arm for Americans, an antidote to the dumbing down virus plaguing our country."
-(Vanity Fair)
+"Saunders's bitingly clever and compassionate essays are a Mark Twain-syle shot in the arm for Americans, an antidote to the dumbing down virus plaguing our country."—Vanity Fair